Jesssullivan/MerlinAI-Interpreters/README.md

 This project is currently under development.
 # Edit: Current scoring methods are being developed in Python.
-    In addition to generating "scores" in R, the backend is under construction in MySQL via RDS, and the front end with Node.JS and HTML.
+    In addition to generating "scores" in R, the backend is under construction in MySQL via RDS,
+    and the front end with Node.JS and HTML.

+# Status:
+    Running average is working in Python Script (10.13.18) but fills RAM prior to completion.

 # EBPP Goals:
 # There are a few main functions for the EBPP.